trisulnsm/dinodoc/trisuldocs/docs/ug/install/badfellas.md

 ## Installation

-This plugin is distributed as a RPM / DEB package.
+This plugin is distributed as aRPM/DEBpackage.

 ```bash
 # on centos